NextGenCMB/delensalot/docs/source/index.rst

-..
-D.lensalot documentation master file, created by sphinx-quickstart on Wed Jun 29 13:23:51 2022.
+.. delensalot documentation master file, created by sphinx-quickstart on Wed Jun 29 13:23:51 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ======================
-Welcome to D.lensalot
+Welcome to delensalot
 ======================

 Curved-sky quadratic and iterative CMB delensing tools.